What Do Nurses Do? A Guide to the True Role of Nursing

 Over the centuries, nursing concepts and practices expanded greatly.
 Some of the world's most popular religions made it part of their charitable missions to care for those who were sick or dying.
 And military conquests also produced a large need for people who could help comfort and tend to the wounds of injured soldiers.

 The professional nursing of modern times has its foundations in the work of 19th-century German and British nurses.
 Florence Nightingale, an English nurse, was arguably the most influential among them.
 She helped define nursing as a true profession that you could go to school for.
 She helped introduce the idea of caring for the whole person by paying attention to the mental and emotional side of healing in addition to the physical side.
 And she believed that nurses had a duty to act as strong advocates for their patients.

 So, in today's terms, what is a nurse?
 Today, nurses are members of a distinct, self-governing profession that is based on the art, science, and technology of care and healing.
 Nurses (both male and female) focus on promoting, protecting, and optimizing the health and well-being of their patients, regardless of age, ethnicity, religion, social class, or lifestyle.
 They help alleviate suffering, facilitate healing, and prevent new injuries and illnesses from occurring while speaking up and advocating for the needs and rights of their patients.

-Every professional nurse is trained to apply that modern nursing philosophy to his or her job.
+Every professional nurse is trained to apply that modern nursing philosophy to their job.
 At the same time, many nurses are also guided by their own personal philosophy of nursing that addresses their individual goals in areas such as professionalism, accountability, and compassion.
 They make promises to themselves about treating others with respect, working without prejudice, adhering to high standards, being kind, helping patients feel a sense of dignity, avoiding mistakes, promoting human connection, and meeting other types of goals.